trick77/ol-node-docker/README.md

 ## Build

+To update the Overline node source to the latest tip of the remote branch: ```git submodule update --recursive --remote```

 Running ```docker-compose build``` will use the sources in ./overline-src to build a new Docker image containing the Overline node.

 ## Run